 Finding the best VPN for torrenting can be challenging simply because most VPN services suffer from various problems.
-And if you are using a VPN to torrent files online, the last thing you need is problems with your VPN connection.
+And if you are using a VPN to torrent files online, the last thing you need is problems with your VPN connection that could expose your identity.

-When it comes to finding a VPN for torrenting, these issues can be annoying and potentially dangerous:
+When it comes to finding a VPN for torrenting, these issues can be annoying and potentially dangerous, putting you at risk:

 - Many popular VPN services leak IP addresses and/or DNS requests.
-This can expose your identity to third parties, such as copyright trolls, media companies, and law firms, which may sue you for copyright violations.
+This can expose your identity to third parties, such as copyright trolls, content publishers, and law firms, which may sue you for copyright violations.

 - Most VPNs are slow with torrenting.
 Slow and inconsistent torrent speeds can be frustrating when using a VPN.